ISUgenomics/2024_Toth_Bimpatiens/Notebook_Masonbrink/04_ReannotateWithNewReads.md

 # Reannotate Bombus impatiens with new RNAseq reads using braker

+This was a two braker run job on the same data alignments, choosing the best genes and combining the remaining.
+The gene stats at the bottom are not the final annotation stats, as we later found the NCBI gene annotation for Bimp 2.2.
+This annotation was integrated with these two braker runs in 05_AlignNCBIAnnotation.md.
 ### Download RNAseq reads from NCBI SRA with at least 150bp in length
 ```
 SRR15927739 - SRR15927792